-Talking Climate Change - In fall of 2017, ACEE co-hosted an event with George Marshall, he delivered the workshop: "Talking Climate: How to engage your audiences in conversations about climate change".
-Check out the Climate Outreach website here.
+Talking Climate Change - In fall of 2017, ACEE co-hosted an event with George Marshall of Climate Outreach.
+He delivered the workshop: "Talking Climate: How to engage your audiences in conversations about climate change".
+In 2018, ACEE engaged with the Alberta Public Narratives Project.

 - The CBC interviewed George and the article provides some examples of language that could work in Alberta's context - Read the article.

 - Young Voices: young people and climate change engagement strategies - provides some key findings and recommendations

 Climate Change Polling - Yale Program on Climate Change Communications has polled Canadians about climate change.
 The maps they have generated should have an impact on your communication and outreach activities in different parts of the province.

 K-12 Resources - We have compiled a list climate change and energy resources for teachers.